AutoxingTech/axbot_restbook/docs/reference/services.md

   http://192.168.25.25:8090/services/imu/calibrate_gyro_scale
 ```

-This service call only initiates the calibration.
-The actual process usually takes 20 seconds.
+This service call only triggers the calibration; the actual process typically takes about 20 seconds to complete.

-When calibration finished.
-An action will be received in websocket:
+Once the calibration is finished, a notification will be sent via the `/action` WebSocket topic.

-Sample success output:
+**Sample Success Output:**

 ```json
 {